 My point in getting more familiar with the five main groups of Jewish leaders in the time of Jesus is to focus on the one group with which Jesus interacted most – the Pharisees.
 I wanted to gain more insight into why it was that Jesus interacted most with them, and why he focused most of his criticism on them.

 The two groups engaged most were the Sadducees and Pharisees, two of the three religiously orientated groups.
-The Essenes being the third, but Jesus didn’t engage with the Essenes at all (at least not as recorded in the New Testament).
+The Essenes are the third religious group, but Jesus didn’t engage with the Essenes at all (at least not as recorded in the New Testament).

 These facts remind me of the way Jesus described himself and his followers: not of the world, but sent into it.
-Jesus didn’t remove Himself from the hustle and bustle of every day life.
-He didn’t go out to the Qumran caves; he engaged the crowds, and he engaged the religious community in the midst of the community.
+Jesus didn’t remove Himself from the busyness and messiness of every day life.
+He didn’t go out to the Qumran caves; he engaged the crowds, and he engaged the religious community living in the midst of the larger community.

 The one group we haven’t yet focused on is the Romans.
 Jesus really didn’t engage with the Romans as a group, but he did engage with individuals as they engaged with him.
 Jesus had next to nothing to say about the Romans (unlike the Pharisees and Sadducees), but he didn’t avoid them when Roman individuals came to him.

 Jesus also didn’t engage the Zealots whose focus was political opposition to the Romans.
 Jesus really didn’t engage the Herodians either.
-Jesus didn’t engage the secular or political groups, though he may have engaged individuals in all groups.
+Jesus didn’t really engage the influential secular or political groups, though he seems to have engaged individuals in all groups.

-Jesus engaged the religious community most.
+Jesus interacted with the religious community most.
 As John says, God became incarnate and came to “his own”.
-(John 1: 11) “HIs own” largely didn’t receive him, but he engaged those who did receive him.
+(John 1: 11) But “his own” largely didn’t receive him.
+Those who did receive him, however, became his focus.
 (John 1:12)

-We do not see Jesus engaging much in the political, economic, or secular components of First Century, Palestinian life, other than to engage the individuals he met along the way.
+We do not see Jesus engaging much in the political, economic, or secular components of First Century culture, other than to engage the individuals he met along the way.
 Jesus was highly social, but he wasn’t highly political.
 He was highly engaged with the religious people of his day, but he didn’t appear to be highly “religious”.

 What do you see?
 What do you make of the way Jesus interacted with the different groups?
 Some more and some much less.
 In my next article, will be to focus on the apostles and followers of Jesus to see what other insight can be gained thereby.